Identifying Talent

 If you want to hire and develop the best talent now, the first step is recognizing how unconscious bias can creep into your hiring process.
 Here are 5 common approaches you might be taking and reasons to change them.

 1. “Who is the least expensive?”
 If you’re looking for the cheapest candidate, beware.
 Hiring an employee for the lowest possible salary now might not bring about the highest return over a couple of years or a long career.
-It’s more worthwhile to pay a higher rate for a high performer who can do more for your business long-term.
+It’s more worthwhile to pay a higher rate for a high performer who can do more for your business in the long term.

 2. “Who is available the soonest?”
 It’s common for a candidate to need two weeks at the very minimum before they can start, sometimes more.
 Think of it this way: if a candidate makes you wait two weeks or even a month while they finish their previous position, that shows integrity.
 It’s worth waiting a few extra weeks or months for the best possible hire.

 3. “Who is most like me?”
 Managers tend to hire people with similar personalities, job histories, and life experiences.
-However, the best hires are usually the candidates that challenge the team, and sometimes that’s not what you might expect or prefer.
+However, the best hires are usually the candidates who challenge the team, and sometimes, that’s not what you might expect or prefer.
 We don’t want everyone to be the same because “yes, people” won’t challenge our way of thinking.

 4. “Who does the organization expect to be promoted from within?”
 It is hard to fight the tide of your colleague’s preferences, but choosing a candidate just because there’s pressure from your coworkers won’t guarantee that the best person is selected for the job.
 You want to hire and develop the best talent now, even if that person is new to the rest of your organization.